Monnorcurphy/test/README.md

-todo - do this later
+todo - do this lateeeer